CrazyBong/AgroSaathi/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Backend Architecture (Phase 1)

+This is a hackathon MVP with a local-only backend implementation.

+- API routes exist but logic is not implemented
+- Core business logic will be added in the next phase
+- Data is stored in-memory (no persistence)
+- No database connections or authentication implemented